tatianamac/tm11ty/src/posts/trust-the-process.md

 At this juncture, I want to acknowledge that this process is. not. easy.
 It is perfectly normal to have “productive, good days,” and to have “wasted, bad days.”
 Or weeks.
 Or months.
 You are worth more than the sum of your productivity.
 As with coping and surviving depression, the process is far from linear.

 The secret is that you have to T.R.U.S.T. the process.

-## [T]ry not to compare yourself to anyone, except your past and future selves.
+## [T]ry not to compare yourself to anyone, except your past and future selves

 It is very easy to fall into a trap where you’re six pages deep into Dribbble for portfolio inspiration, instead wondering why your UIs aren’t as crisp, illustrations not as dynamic, and animations not as clever as everybody else’s.